 Apart from its beautiful blooms, this species features luscious evergreen foliage and narrowly oblong and hairy dark green leaves amidst its flowers.
 Enjoy this highly variable, spreading grevillea in almost any spot in the garden.

-Scientifically labelled Grevillea lanigera, the plant's common names include Grevillea Mt Tamboritha and the Woolly Grevillea.
+Scientifically labelled Grevillea lanigera, the plant's common name is Woolly Grevillea.
 It is native to south-eastern continental Australia where it thrives in moist rocky places in woodlands and forests.

 After years of adaptation and cultivation, this species can be grown in a variety of habitats but is not suited to humid or tropical climates.
 Considered fast-growing, this shrub will typically reach 0.5 to 1.5 metres tall and wide.